sstelfox/stelfox.net/content/blog/2018-05-26-edgerouter-poe-for-google-fiber.md

 ```

 At this point we need to commit the change to allow the VLAN interface to be
-created, but the routing won't be setup correctly yet.
-The outbound interface
+created.
+Routing won't work yet, but this will power the jack and get it
-for NAT will also need to be updated and recommitted.
-You'll want to double
+booting.
+To get basic routing working the outbound interface for NAT will also
+need to be updated and recommitted.
+You'll want to double check your NAT rule
-check your NAT rule number matches mine (5010).
+number matches mine (5010).

 ```
 commit